-The development of nanomaterials as multifunctional targeted therapeutic and diagnostic (theranostic) imaging agents has become increasingly important in recent years, potentially providing powerful, sensitised means of co-localising physiological/disease status and anatomy, tracking and delineation of multiple markers and subsequent or simultaneous highly localised treatment.
+The development of nanomaterials as multifunctional targeted therapeutic and diagnostic (theranostic) imaging agents has become increasingly important in recent years, potentially providing powerful, sensitised means of co-localising physiological/disease status and anatomy.
 Magnetic resonance imaging (MRI) is a powerful non-invasive medical technique which becomes considerably more potent when contrast agents are applied.
-Mesoporous silica nanoparticles (MSN) can be loaded with gadolinium chelates and have demonstrated the highest protic relaxivities of MSN-based contrast agents to date at low Gd(III) loadings.
-A range of Imaging agents capable of reporting on their local biochemical environment through a stimuli-triggered ‘on/off’ switching response are being designed and characterised.
+Nanoparticle design in the group is broad, spanning a range of scaffolds including inorganic (silica and iron oxide nanoparticles), inorganic-organic hybrid (polymer grafted silica nanoparticles), and purely organic (polymer micelle) imaging agents.
+Notably, these are capable of reporting on their local biochemical environment through a stimuli-triggered (e.g. pH) ‘on/off’ switching response, enabling potent disease-specific reporting.

 The group design and fabricate a broad range of responsive inorganic, organic and hybrid paramagnetic and super paramagnetic nanoparticles that generate high and switchable image contrast.

 A major focus with many of these has been both controlling water (its access and diffusion characteristics) and molecular rotational characteristics.